Top-N: Equivariant set and graph generation without exchangeability: Conclusion

 \section{Conclusion}

-In this work, we strengthened the theoretical foundations of one-shot set and graph generation by proposing a definition of equivariant learning algorithms.
-We showed in particular that, contrary to common belief, exchangeability is not a required property in GANs and VAE.
-We then proposed Top-n, a non-exchangeable model for one-shot set and graph creation.
-Our method consistently achieves better performance on set generation.
-On molecule generation, all methods seem to be limited by the independence assumption implicitly made at generation time, but Top-n is nevertheless competitive.
-Overall, Top-n is easy to train, it extrapolates well and is able to handle the compositional structure of some datasets by selecting the most relevant points.
+In this work, we strengthened the theoretical foundations of one-shot set and graph generation.
+We showed that, contrary to common belief, exchangeability is not a required property in GANs and VAE.
+We then proposed Top-n, a non-exchangeable model for one-shot set and graph creation which is able to select the most relevant points for each set.
 Our method can be incorporated in any GAN or VAE architecture and replace favorably other set creation methods.

-We finally note that our experiments on graph generation and molecule generation in 3D feature only small graphs with 9 nodes on average.
-This set size is in line with most literature on the topic \citep{meldgaard2021generating, satorras2021n, mitton2021graph}, and we observe on the synthetic dataset that good reconstruction is significantly harder to achieve on large sets.
-This observation leads to a simple question that has not yet been investigated: can set and graph generation methods avoid the curse of dimensionality?
-For MLP-based generators, the answer is probably no: as they learn vectors of size $n_\text{max} d$ that are then reshaped to matrices, standard universal approximation results will most likely yield a sample complexity that is exponential in $n_\text{max}$.
-Whether and under what circumstances other set generators can overcome this problem is an important question that conditions the success of one-shot models for larger sets and graphs.
+We finally note that most of our experiments feature only small sets, which is in line with existing literature \citep{meldgaard2021generating, satorras2021n, mitton2021graph}.
+This observation leads to a simple question: can set and graph generation methods avoid the curse of dimensionality?
+For MLP-based generators, the answer is probably no: as they learn vectors of size $n_\text{max} d$, standard universal approximation results are likely to yield a sample complexity that is exponential in $n_\text{max}$.
+Whether other set generators can overcome this problem is an important question that conditions the success of one-shot models for larger sets and graphs.

 \paragraph{Ethics statement}